Jaguar XK (X100)

+XJ41/XJ42 concept (1986)

+The stylistic predecessor of the XK8 were a pair of completely unrelated concepts as far back as 1982, when Jaguar realised that the XJ-S had grown too large in size and weight to be classed as a proper successor to the E-Type.
+Then, two new projects, codenamed the XJ41 (coupé) and XJ42 (convertible) got to an advanced state of development.
+However, the project was cancelled when Ford Motor Company took over Jaguar in 1989, and the newly installed management determined that upgrading the company's dated production facilities was a higher priority.
+The XJ-S was given a major facelift (being renamed the XJS) instead as a stop gap solution.
+The XJ41/XJ42 studies ultimately evolved into the Aston Martin DB7 and the Jaguar XK8 which were launched in 1994 and 1996 respectively.

 History and specifications

 The initial model available in the XK range of grand tourers was the XK8 coupé and convertible which were later joined by the more powerful XKR models.
 The XK8 used the new 4.0-litre 32-valve Jaguar AJ-V8 engine and was available in a two-door coupé and two-door convertible bodystyles.
 The new CATS (Computer Active Technology Suspension) adaptive suspension, which was already an option on the coupé, was added to the convertible models in 1997.
 Other changes for 1997 were the addition of light sensitive headlamps and an automatically dipping rear view mirror.

-The XKR, which was introduced in May 1998, used a supercharged variant of the V8 engine used in the XK8 which is also shared with the XJR albeit with a few air-to-water intercooler modifications and a two piece drive shaft.
+The XKR, which was introduced in May 1998, used a supercharged variant of the V8 engine used in the XK8 which is also shared with the XJR albeit with a few air-to-water intercooler modifications and a two-piece drive shaft.
 The supercharger is a 112 cuin Eaton unit shared with the Ford F-150 SVT Lightning pickup.
 The supercharger spins at 1.9 times the engine's speed and has 11.9 pounds of boost pressure.
-Other visual differences from the XK8 include a small rear spoiler and hood louvres on the bonnet for improved engine airflow along with a meshed front grille.
+Other visual differences from the XK8 include a small rear spoiler and bonnet louvres on the bonnet for improved engine airflow along with a meshed front grille.